Conduct effective exit interviews and analyse its results and improve retention

 • Developing relevant Exit Interview questions and procedure.

-• Essential skills for conducting the Exit Interview
+• Essential skills for conducting the Exit Interviews.

 • Analyzing data collected from Exit Interviews, reporting on findings and making recommendations.